Green Card Attorney Washington, DC: Frequently Asked Questions

-The immigration process can be one that is difficult to understand for both immigrants and U.S. citizens alike.
-With the help of the Patel Law Group on your side the process may prove to be less confusing and stressful.
-We have taken the time to answer some of the general questions that we get most frequently here at our law firm to help you better understand immigration matters here in the U.S. Please read through what we have prepared and if you have any questions please contact our law firm by calling (888) 223-8176 today.
+The immigration process can be difficult to understand for both immigrants and U.S. citizens alike.
+With the help of the Patel Law Group on your side, the process may prove to be less confusing and stressful.
+We have taken the time to answer some of the general questions that we get most frequently here at our law firm to help you better understand immigration matters here in the U.S. Please read through what we have prepared, and if you have any questions, please contact our law firm by calling (888) 223-8176 today.

 Q: What are the main cases that you deal with?